Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 # DeepTL-Lane-Change-Classification
 Infers the risk level of lane change video clips.
 Utilizes deep transfer learning (TL).
-The related paper is submitted to IEEE ITSC 2019.
+The related paper is accepted for publication in IEEE ITSC 2019.
 The preprint of the article is available at https://arxiv.org/abs/1906.02859

 ## Features:
-* A novel deep spatiotemporal framework for risky action detection in short lane change video clips
+* A novel deep learning based driving risk assessment framework
 * Using only a monocular camera for the task
 * Two versions are available with trained weights! : ResNet50 (TL) + LSTM and MaskRCNN (TL) + CNN + LSTM.
 * Two lane change video samples are provided in data/input/lc_samples_50frames.tar.gz
-* Currently only works with a GPU.
-CPU models will be added in the future.
 * Implemented in Keras